ChunYen-Chen/Calab-new-web/README.md

 * fill the words which need to be filled

 ### Optimizations
+* the publication filters initialized as hide but still show at start
 * Redesign the first page
 * sort button of publucation?
 * a fold navbar e.g. (member => prof, RA, PHD...)